Hyperthyroidism

 • Thyroid Cancer

-• Excessive iodine intake, for example from the iodine-containing drug amiodarone (drug for cardiac arrhythmias) or iodine-containing contrast media
+• Excessive iodine intake, for example due to the iodine-containing medication amiodarone (medication against cardiac arrhythmia) or iodine-containing contrast media

 • benign tumor of the pituitary gland (pituitary adenoma) that produces excessive amounts of TSH, causing the thyroid gland to overproduce hormones